dimpase/M2/Package-Writing-Style-Guide.md

         * But ```n = n+1;``` doesn't look so bad, so maybe this should apply just to loose operators.
     * Commas should be followed by a white space.
         * But ```QQ[x,y,z]``` looks fine...
-    * Semicolons should be followed by a space character.
+    * Semicolons should be followed by a space character, but not at the end of a line.
-    * Logical units within a block should be separated by one blank line.
-    * Statements should be aligned.
+    * Blank lines are not needed.

 * Documentation:
     * Each exported data type, method, and function must have a documentation page.
-    * Each documentation page must have an example.
+    * Each documentation page should have an example.
     * Document the type of the return value of method functions, so the documentation generator can include those methods in the documentation of the type of the return value.
          * Example: ```resolution Module := ChainComplex => o -> (M) -> (...)```
+    * Don't put blocks of example code adjacent to each other.
+Merge them, or add some text between them.
+    * The "usage" forms for functions don't need to be in the form of assignment statements.
+    * Document output values in-line.

 * Comments :
+    * Delete commented-out code.
     * Rewrite confusing code instead of adding comments.
     * There should be a space after a comment start sequence.